mermatriarchy/ESAP_MAP_NY/README.md

 # ESAP_MAP_NY

 ## About
 The ESAP (Expanded Syringe Access Program) is a public health initiative in New York state that increases access to sterile needles.
-Under ESAP, individuals can obtain needles without needing a medical prescription from participating providers & practitioners.
+Under ESAP, individuals can obtain needles from participating providers & practitioners without a medical prescription.

 This map shows the location of ESAP participants in New York state, so users can more easily look up providers in their area (the NYS health site has a long list of providers in a PDF).

-**This project is in no way associated with NYS, the government, or the Department of Health.** I just wanted to build out this project because I thought there was a better and easier way to find providers, rather than digging through the NYS website & scrolling thru a long long list of providers.
+**This project is in no way associated with or funded by NYS, the government, or the Department of Health.** I just wanted to build out this project because I thought there was a better and easier way to find providers, rather than digging through the NYS website & scrolling thru a long long list of providers.

 ## Libraries
 ReactJS